pilate/cassandra-http-seedprovider/README.md

 ## Usage

-1. Build the jar with Maven (mvn package)
+1. Build the .jar with Maven (mvn package)
-2. Copy jar to Cassandra lib folder (for example: /usr/share/cassandra/lib/)
+2. Copy the .jar to your Cassandra lib folder (for example: /usr/share/cassandra/lib/)
 3. Change SeedProvider to org.apache.cassandra.locator.HttpSeedProvider
 4. Add "urls" key/value to parameters
 5. Host a comma separated list of seeds at the provided URL(s)